kkew3/math2img/README.md

 - `2`: error creating temporary working directory (occurs when, say, disk is full)
 - `3`: error compiling the formula to PDF
 - `4`: error converting PDF to image (occurs when, say, the image extension is not supported by `imagemagick`)

+## Known issue

+`ImageMagick` may prevent user from reading PDF file.
+See detailed explanation of this issue and corresponding solution in [this post](https://stackoverflow.com/a/52661288).